What other names is Acetyl-l-carnitine known by?

 What is Acetyl-l-carnitine?

-Acetyl-L-carnitine is an amino acid (a protein component) that is naturally produced in the body.
+Acetyl-L-carnitine is an amino acid (a building block for proteins) that is naturally produced in the body.
 It helps the body produce energy.

 Possibly Effective for...

 - Improving memory in people who use alcohol excessively.
 Taking acetyl-L-carnitine seems to improve memory in 30-60 year-old people whose use of alcohol has produced long-term thinking problems.